 Instructions

 - In a large Ziplock bag, combine the flour, paprika, cayenne pepper, garlic powder, and salt and pepper to taste.
-Stir to fully combine.1 cup all-purpose flour, 1 tablespoon ground paprika, 1 teaspoon cayenne pepper, 1½ teaspoons garlic powder, Kosher salt and freshly ground black pepper
+Stir to fully combine.1 cup all-purpose flour, 1 tablespoon ground paprika, 1 teaspoon cayenne pepper, 1½ teaspoons garlic powder, kosher salt and freshly ground black pepper

 - Add in the chicken wings about 10 at a time, sealing and shaking to fully coat the wings in the flour mixture.3 pounds chicken wingettes